openfaas/openfaas.github.io/_posts/2022-12-16-trigger-functions-from-postgres.md

 ## Conclusion

 We've set up a PostgreSQL database with AWS Aurora and configured OpenFaaS Pro to dispatch messages to our functions when there are changes to a database table.
 Triggering functions from your database allows you to run background jobs on database changes or it can be used to quickly extend an existing application.

+### Future work

+We're also considering introducing predicates for all OpenFaaS connectors.
+There are two use cases here:

+1. Filtering out data from large payloads, for the case where you only need to receive the primary key from a table, or just a few fields.
+You may also want to mutate data, for instance to redact all but the last 4 digits of a credit card number.
+2. Reducing the number of invocations through a simple expression

+In the first case, you may imagine that we'd add a basic transformation written in Python into an annotation like this, where you may have 100 different fields, but only need two as an input to the function: `return {k: v for (k, v) in data.items() if k in ["id","status"] }`.

+For the second case, you may potentially have a rule like this: `data["status"] == "settled"`, where you only want to have a function invoked when a customer's bill changes to from any other status to "settled".

+If you think either of these cases would save you time and make your functions perform better, please feel free to reach out to us.

+### Next steps

 If you have questions, please check out the [Postgres events page in the docs](https://docs.openfaas.com/openfaas-pro/postgres-events/), or [feel free to get in touch](https://openfaas.com/support/).